552020/CPP09/ex00/README.md

   - `float stringToFloat(const std::string& str)`

 # Concepts, objects

+- Understand the difference between a normal string and a stream string in C++

 `std::ifstream` is a class from the C++ Standard Library used to read data from files.
 It is part of the <fstream> header.
 An ifstream object is used to open a file, check if it can be read, and read data from the file.
 If the file cannot be opened, operations on the ifstream object will fail.